maksimK12-ux/Software-Engineering-Assessment-1/ohio.md

 ### Functional Specfications
 * User Requirements
-    * The user needs to be able to look up a Pokemon and get its name and pokedex number, the user must then be able to add it to their team
+    * The user needs to be able to look up a Pokemon and get its name, stats and pokedex number, the user must then be able to add and remove it to their team
 * Inputs and Outputs
-    *
+    * The system must accept the users input (The name of the Pokemon) and output the statistics, name and pokedex number of the Pokemon
 * Core Features
+    * The system needs to add the Pokemons data to a csv file
+    * The system needs
 * User Interaction
+    *
 * Error Handling
+    *

 ### Non-Functional Specifications
 * Performance